ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Power_System.md

 I_{Gas Flow Snesor} = P/V = (19mW)/(5V) = 3.8mA
 ~~~

-The 12 VDC will be supplied by the Alitov 5050 3528.
+The 12 VDC will be supplied by the Alitove 5050 3528.
 The 5 VDC will be supplied by the Arndt 950-00143.
 These two supplies will both pull from the same outlet.
 The inputs of these two supplies will be spliced together in order to be able to be connected to a single wall outlet.
 ### Fulfilling Constraints